hanseul-jeong/RL/README.md

 3) LunarLander
 4) Baseball game (Coming Soon)

-In case of gym games, the goal of each game is [here](https://github.com/openai/gym/wiki/Leaderboard, "learder board")
+In case of OpenAI games, the goal of the each game is [here](https://github.com/openai/gym/wiki/Leaderboard, "learder board") and you can find more OpenAI games [here](https://gym.openai.com/envs/#classic_control, "OpenAI")

 - ### **1) Dots**